 - Gradually add the reserved marinade to the gravy and stir until the flour has dissolved.
 Cook for 2-3 minutes, then add the stock and bring to the boil.
 Cook for a further 10 minutes, to reduce, then stir in the redcurrant jelly.
 Remove from the heat and pass through a sieve to remove the onions.
 Return the gravy to the pan, season and set aside.

 - When the lamb is cooked, remove from the oven and leave to rest for 10 minutes.
 The meat should be tender and melt away from the bone when sliced.
 Reheat the gravy and serve with the lamb.

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.

-Why not try pairing this sumptuous roast lamb dish with this fruity, rich finest* Vina Mara Rioja Reserva red wine?
+Why not try pairing this sumptuous roast lamb dish with this fruity, rich Tesco Finest Vina Mara Rioja Reserva red wine?